vacu9708/Study-records/Operating system/Interrupt/readme.md

 5. Jump to the previous program

 ## polling VS (vectored) interrupt
-* **polling** : Each interrupt is checked by software one by one in an infinite loop.
+* **polling** : Each interrupt is checked by one by one in an infinite loop.
 This busy-waiting causes overheads.
 ### Example
 ~~~python
 while True: